guni12/oophp/doc/api/files/Guess/Guess.php.txt

      *
      * @param int $number the currently guessed number *
-     * @return string to show the status of the guess made.
+     * @return string $res to show the status of the guess made.
      */

     public function makeGuess($number)